 Pastors Matt & Carrie Erikson are the lead pastors of Mercy City Church in Lincoln, NE.
 In partnership with ARC, they planted Mercy City in February of 2015 after moving to Nebraska just 7 months earlier.
 Starting with a handful of people who showed interest in a new church, God has quickly grown Mercy City to a thriving community who sees hundreds worship together each weekend.

-Matt and Carrie have heart for Lincoln and to see its people connect to the heart of God and to the house of God.
+Matt and Carrie have a heart for Lincoln and to see its people connect to the heart of God and to the house of God.
 They believe that this will be done by sharing the message of Jesus Christ in a fresh and relevant way.
-Doing church in a way that help people see that, we ARE THE CHURCH.
-Making a difference in our everyday lives, everywhere we are.
-They share a vision for Mercy City, where Everyone.
+We believe that a building doesn’t make a church but instead people make the church.
+At Mercy City Church Everyone.
 Always.
 Belongs.
-Also, where the reach of the church goes beyond its four walls into the city that God has placed them in, as well as around the world.
+The reach of the church goes beyond its four walls into the city and around the world where God has placed us.

-Matt & Carrie have four AMAZING children; Cooper (14), Eli (12), Emery (12), and Lilah Jane (7).
-As a family, they love spending time being active, mostly baseball/softball and bike rides (LJ is still learning).
+Matt & Carrie have four AMAZING children; Cooper (18), Eli (16), Emery (16), and Lilah Jane (12).
+As a family, they love spending time being active, mostly baseball/softball and bike rides.
 Ultimately they just LOVE their city and all things Husker related.
 They’re excited to see what God will continue to do.

 “I must be in my father’s house”…Luke 2:49b These seven word are the basis of our 7 core values… Our heart is to connect people to the heart of God and to His house.
 We do this by “living the 7”.

-- Discipleship – It’s not perfection, it is pursuit
+- Discipleship – It’s not about perfection, it’s about pursuit

 - Generosity – Giving is the bridge to change